alexdepalex/k8s-from-scratch-meetup/slides.md

 hands-on: [Kubernetes Installation with Vagrant & CoreOS](https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html)

 !SLIDE
-**Follow along**
+**Follow along**<br/>

 Today we'll be doing a follow along style presentation.
-All commands shown in these slides will be executed on the large screens but you can execute in sync on your own laptop or do them at your own pace at a later time.
+All commands shown in these slides will be executed on the projector and the output will be shown <br /> You can execute the commands at the same time on your own laptop or try them at your own pace at a later time.

 !SUB
-*First start the box*
+*First start the box*<br/>
-On your own host, type:
+On your own host in the coreos subdirectory of the repository type:
 ```
 vagrant up
 ```